 In a traditional personal injury case, you can recover for multiple types of damages if you’re successful in establishing your rights.
 The first and easiest to prove is your economic losses, such as medical costs, lost wages, and out-of-pocket expenses to treat your injuries.
 Another category of compensation is non-economic damages, which are more subjective in nature.
 This classification includes:

 - Scarring and disfigurement;

 - Losses based upon how your injuries affect personal relationships.

 In addition, if the conduct which led to your injuries was reckless or intentional, you may also be entitled to recover punitive damages.
 This category is designed to punish the responsible party for outrageous and egregious behavior that demonstrates a lack of concern for life and safety.
 Punitive damages can increase your amount of recovery considerably.

 In a personal injury case involving a mass tort or class action, your right to compensation is the same – but the amount could be different.
 You’re one of a group of people who was affected by misconduct.
 Therefore, just as you share a role in seeking damages, you’ll also share in what you can recover.
 Plus, you’re responsible for attorneys’ fees, which are usually billed on a contingency basis.
 You don’t pay unless you recover monetary damages for your losses, and what you owe is typically a percentage of the total award to all claimants.

-Reach Out to an Atlanta, GA Mass Torts and Class Action Attorney
+Reach Out To Our Georgia Mass Torts and Class Action Attorneys

-Our team at the Law Offices of Julie A. Rice handles many class action and mass tort lawsuits on behalf of clients.
+Our team at the Law Offices of Julie A. Rice, Attorney at Law, & Affiliates handles many class action and mass tort lawsuits on behalf of clients.
 However, we’re also committed to referring you to another respected firm that may be currently working on a suit that’s similar to yours.
-For more information about your legal options, please contact our office to schedule a no-cost consultation.
+For more information about your legal options, please contact us at our office to schedule a no-cost consultation.